 - advising Crown Resorts on the protection of the Crown and Crown Aspinalls luxury hotel and casino brands

 - advising Virgin Media on all aspects of brand protection.

 Darren graduated from University College London with a First Class LLB in Laws.
 He has a Diploma in Intellectual Property Law and Practice from the University of Bristol.

-Darren is also a Solicitor-Advocate and has acted as junior counsel in the UK Intellectual Property Office and the High Court.
-He is a former guest blogger for the leading IP blog, the IPKat, and continues to guest post; is widely published on current intellectual property issues; and is a contributor to and peer reviewer for the Journal of Intellectual Property Law and Practice as well as other IP publications.
+As well as being a judge, Darren is also a Solicitor-Advocate and has acted as junior counsel in the UK Intellectual Property Office and the High Court.
+He is a former guest blogger for the leading IP blog, the IPKat, and continues to guest post; is widely published on current intellectual property issues; and is a member of the Editorial Board of the Journal of Intellectual Property Law and Practice.